Cherry Bomb Apple Bomb The Rut winter stress

 • Increasing your buck population by protecting yearlings and age classes up to three years old.

-4. Provide Deer Supplemental Feed
+4. Provide Deer Supplemental Minerals

-Just remember to encourage natural food sources on your property, provide quality supplements, and manage your deer density and buck-to-doe ratio.
+While December might be the most wonderful time of year for humans, it’s the most difficult for deer.
+Post-rut stress can have dire consequences on a deer herd, but you can play a significant role in helping them recover more quickly.
+Just remember to encourage natural food sources on your property, provide quality mineral supplements, and manage your deer density and buck-to-doe ratio.
 Doing so will help you see healthier does, higher fawn survival rates, deer entering fall with bigger antlers, and more young males joining the ranks of mature bucks.

-© Redmond Hunt 2022.
+© Redmond Hunt 2023.
 All rights reserved.